mautic/developer-documentation-new/docs/themes/getting_started.rst

 name
     This is the name of the Theme as displayed in Mautic. author
-    This displays in the Theme manager as credit to the author of the theme.
-Any themes added to Mautic Core use 'Mautic Team' as the author. authorUrl
+    This displays in the Theme manager as credit to the author of the Theme.
+Any Themes added to Mautic Core use 'Mautic Team' as the author. authorUrl
     This enables the author to provide a URL displayed in the Theme manager. features
-    An array of strings that tells Mautic which features the theme supports.
-Currently recognized values are ``email`` (email builder template), ``form`` (formatting the form page) and ``page`` (page builder template).
+    An array of strings that tells Mautic which features the Theme supports.
+Currently recognized values are:

+    ``email`` The theme is compatible with the Email Builder.
+See :ref:`html/email.html.twig`.

+    ``form`` The theme is compatible with the customizing Forms.
+See :ref:`html/form.html.twig`.

+    ``page`` The theme is compatible with the Page Builder.
+See :ref:`html/page.html.twig`.

     A corresponding ``html/[feature].html.twig`` file is required for each feature supported.
-For example, if the theme supports ``email``, then there should be a ``html/email.html.twig`` file.
-See Twig Files more information on each feature. builder
+For example, if the Theme supports ``email``, then there should be a ``html/email.html.twig`` file.
+See :ref:`Twig files` more information on each feature. builder
     This contains an array of strings declaring which Builder the Theme supports.
 This currently only applies to Themes that support ``page`` or ``email``.
 By default, Themes without this line are only recognized by Mautic's legacy builder.
 New Themes built should declare the specific Builders it supports.